Fedi6431/LHE-Local_Host_Executer/README.md

 ## ⚠ EDUCATIONAL PURPOSE ONLY ⚠
 ## User guide
 ### Installer
-I've made two insaller, one for windows and one for linux (only debian distribution)
+I've made two insaller, one for windows and one for linux (only debian distribution and termux)
 - Windows installer:

     In the windows installer you just only need to open it and the program will download the JDK form the Orcale site.
 If you already have the JDK don't run installer.bat because is useless.